graphicxtras.com for plugins and presets

-Select brush tool from Photoshop toolbar
+Select brush tool from Photoshop toolbar for use with the blending modes

 Set blending mode (Painting mode) to darken or difference etc